-We’ve probably all been there when the air coming out of our A/C unit isn’t feeling as cool as we would like it, even with turning down the thermostat some.
+We’ve probably all been there when the air conditioning isn’t cooling as well as we would like it, even with turning down the thermostat some.
 For many this can be pretty uncomfortable, especially when it’s the middle of summer and humid outside.
 The experts at ACE have come up with why you’re A/C may be acting up.
 Listen to our tips so that your air conditioning will blow cool air in no time!

 You may have your thermostat set on what you think is a low temperature, but that can be deceiving, as there’s many settings on thermostats.
 First, examine the fan setting.
 If the fan is switched to “ON” it will run even when you’re A/C isn’t, leaving you with a higher bill.
 Switch your fan setting to “AUTO” and the fan will only operate when the A/C is running, leaving the air traveling through the vents continuously seem cool.